isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2134.md

 ---
-title: Ear Tagging Machine
+title: Enhanced disinfection system
 permalink: /productivity-solutions-grant/solutionrepo/solution2134
 ---

 ### Description

-A machine used to place ear tags into the ears of livestocks to provide a means of identification.
+A disinfection system for vehicles / personnel entering farm premises to prevent contamination.
+It helps to ensure good biosecurity, decontamination, disinfection and sanitation.

 ### Details of Solution